hunglab/design-patterns-react/how-browsers-work.md

 ### TLS Negotiation
 - For secure connections established over HTTPS, another "handshake" is required.
 This handshake, or rather the TLS negotiation, determines which cipher will be used to encrypt the communication, verifies the server, and establishes that a secure connection is in place before beginning the actual transfer of data.
 This requires three more round trips to the server before the request for content is actually sent.

+### Response
+- Once we have an established connection to a web server, the browser sends an initial HTTP GET request on behalf of the user, which for websites is most often an HTML file.
+Once the server receives the request, it will reply with relevant response headers and the contents of the HTML.